MenacingManatee/0x02-unity-scripting/README.md

 # 0x02 Unity Scripting

 ## About / synopsis
-A maze game made to practice with game objects, prefabs, and scripting Play it at https://menacingmanatee.github.io/0x02-unity-scripting/
+A maze game made to practice with game objects, prefabs, and scripting.

+Play it at https://menacingmanatee.github.io/0x02-unity-scripting/

 ## Objective